rzavalet/dotfiles/README.md

-# rz_config
+# Dotfiles
-Configuration Files for Linux
+Dotfiles for my linux environment

 This repository contain some basic configuration files I use when moving to a new Linux machine.
 It includes the following: